sqm-autorate/sqm-autorate/README.md

 #### View of Processes

-A properly running instance of sqm-autorate will indicate six total threads when viewed (in a thread-enabled view) `htop`.
+A properly running instance of sqm-autorate will indicate seven total threads when viewed (in a thread-enabled view) `htop`.
 Here is an example:

 ![Image of Htop Process View](/.readme/htop-example.png)